abbioinfo/CyAnno/README.txt

 ~Example dataset 2:Samusik dataset

 The following project allows you to download and process the Samusik dataset (10 samples) from Public domain in a format required by CyAnno.
-Total three training samples were used and cell label prediction is performed on remaining seven samples.
+Total three training samples are used and cell label prediction is performed on the remaining seven samples.

 		git clone https://github.com/abbioinfo/CyAnnoSamusik.git
 		cd CyAnnoSamusik